ge96cok/MIO-Project/README.md

     Now that we have a lot of solutions for our instance, we can use the given GRASP-method on them to obtain a set of sufficiently different solutions.
     Therefore we need to create an instance out of them.
-Obviously our new nodes are the solutions, but we need to calculate the distance between solutions in a efficient way.
+Obviously our new nodes are the solutions, but we need to calculate the distance between solutions in an efficient way.
 We decided to define the distance between two solutions as the sum of the distances between unequal nodes of that solutions.
     So now that we have a new instance with nodes and the distances between every node, we can use GRASP on this instance to obtain a set of solutions, that are different enough from each other.